CS2-3-Shamrock18-19/Commerce/README.md

     -  accountName :string[]
     -  total :number[]
     -  accountPinn :string[]

 -  **Constructor**
     -  accepts a datalist of lists, each of length 4, as input.
-    -  loops through the datalist and transferes the data to the 4 instance array variables
+    -  loops through the datalist and transfers the data to the 4 instance array variables

 -  **Instance Methods**
     -  deposit(t:Transaction) : void {}
     -  withdraw(t:Transaction) : number {}
+-  **Static Methods**
+    -  verifyAccount() : boolean {}
+    -  verifyAccess() : boolean {}

+To create these functions you receive a transaction as input (see the class description below).
+You will need to verify that both users exist in the bank with verifyAccount().
+If this is true you can then either add or subtract money from the correct accounts.
+Note that if you are making a withdrawl or subtracting money from an account you will also need to check the verifyAccess()

 #### Customer
 A customer only has a handful of cash on them in their wallet but can go to the bank to deposit or withdraw money at various times.

 -  **Instance Variables**
     -  accountName :string
     -  total :number
     -  accoundID :string
     -  accountPinn :string

 -  **Constructor**
-    Have the constructor set the persons name, first and last with a simple space, the account ID which is a 16-digit #, and the accountPinn which is a 4-digit number.
-Have the constructor randomly generate somewhere between $0 to $200 for
+    -  Have the constructor set the persons name, first and last with a simple space.
+    -  The account ID which is a 16-digit #
+    -  The accountPinn which is a 4-digit number.
+    -  Have the constructor randomly generate somewhere between $0 to $200 for the total.

 -  **Instance Methods**
-    -  issueTransaction() : Transaction {}
+    -  issueTransaction(to: string) : Transaction {}

+#### Transaction
+A transaction is an object - from a class - which contains all of the information necessary for customers to communicate between banks.

+-  **Instance Variables**
+    -  from :string
+    -  pinn :string
+    -  to :string
+    -  transType :string
+    -  amount :number

+The variables "from" and "to" indicate which accounts you are sending money "from" or money "to".
+In the beginning we can only send money to our selves, but in the future when we want to buy things this will change.
+"TransType" is a one of two options, either deposit or withdraw.
+And the amount should be a positive or negative number.

+-  **Constructor**
+    -  Just have the constructor fill all of the 5 instance variables.
+    -  This is just a wrapping data-class, it does not have any methods.